 “At this point, boat-wise, we were basically hitchhiking.
 It was, ‘Which way you heading?
 We’ll cover gas.’” —Trey Zoeller

 “We were trying to keep it as historically accurate as possible,” says Zoeller.
 “We kept the boat at around 4.8 knots—basically just floating it along the water.”
 The barrels baked under the summer sun as the boat meandered roughly 32 miles per day down the middle river system of America.

 “Bourbon hasn’t made this journey in 150 years,” he says.

-It took 58 days for the Bourbon to reach New Orleans from Kentucky, where it was transferred to another boat owned by celebrity Chef John Besh, a friend of Zoeller.
+It took 58 days for the Bourbon to reach New Orleans from Kentucky, where it was transferred to a new boat.
 There, the journey hit a number of snags.
 Tropical storms delayed their departure from Louisiana, and after finally getting underway, Hurricane Hermine forced the boat to take refuge in Tampa, Florida.

 The hurricane “absolutely tore up the barrels,” says Zoeller.
 After weather-induced warping caused a barrelhead to pop, intervention was necessary.
 “We even bolted the staves to keep the barrels closed.”

 In Key West, they faced more delays.
 They had to wait for reinforced replacement barrels to arrive before they were able to load them on to their next boat.